Sleeve tattoo: Clothes

-Some organizations have proposed rules banning sleeves among their members; the U.S. Marines, for example, prohibited their recruits from getting sleeve tattoos on their arms or legs beginning on April 1, 2007 which ended October 29, 2021.
-Those with sleeves who were already serving prior to this date were protected under a grandfather clause.
-The U.S. Marines posted changes to this policy October 29, 2021, including a removal of a ban on sleeve tattoos.
-Although some organizations have created these bans, tattoo sleeves have become so popular that several clothing companies have produced apparel that simulates the look of tattoo sleeves using transparent mesh fabric printed with tattoo designs.
-These sleeves can provide a temporary feeling of having a sleeve and help someone decide if it is something they truly want.
-Additionally, these companies find customers in children and teenagers who may want to mimic someone they idolize or wear the sleeves for a costume.
+Several clothing companies have produced apparel that simulates the look of tattoo sleeves using transparent mesh fabric printed with tattoo designs.
+These sleeves can provide a temporary feeling of having a sleeve and help someone decide if it is something they want.
+Additionally, these companies find customers in children and teenagers who may want to mimic someone or wear the sleeves for a costume.